ronkok/Hurmet/docs/en/manual.md

    Sum |=sum()|    | =sum()  |       =sum()     | = V_i′``
 ```

-Notice some details:

-1. A table formula
+A table formula:

 * begins with a “=” just like a spreadsheet.

 * has variable names that are column headings, not “A1” type references.

 * returns a result not only to its own cell, but also to every non-formula cell below it.

 * begins with “=:” if the formula is unit-aware.

-2. In a table’s bottom row, a `sum()` function is valid with no arguments.
+In a table’s bottom row, a `sum()` function is valid with no arguments.
 It will return the sum of the column.

-3. An active table can have units-of-measure.
+An active table can have units-of-measure.
 Just write unit names in row 2 of the pipe-separated input.

-4. Data in any one column must all be the same data type and carry the same unit-of-measure.
+Data in any one column must all be the same data type and carry the same unit-of-measure.

-5. A table variable can:
+A table variable can:

 * … omit spaces and characters that are invalid for identifiers.
 So “`Wh`” will call column “W × h”

 * … call a value from outside the table, such as `V`.

 * … call a cell from the previous row by appending a prime to a column heading, as in `V_i′`.

 Table calculations proceed column-wise.
 Subject to that constraint, you can call individual cells via dot notation, such as `Wh.Sum`.